-One of the most common calls we get at Couplemate is, my caravan is swaying at 100 km.
-I have a heavy ball weight of 10%, should I get sway control.
+One of the most common calls we get at Couplemate is, “My caravan is swaying at 100 km.
+I have a heavy ball weight of 10%, should I get sway control?”

 Caravan Vibration Fatigue

-Caravan Vibration fatigue will cause your electric magnets to fail on corrugated roads in just a few weeks.
+Caravan vibration fatigue will cause your electric magnets to fail on corrugated roads in just a few weeks.

 Ever heard rattles coming from your caravan?
 Are you finding cutlery in the drawers moving or your pots and pans becoming damaged?
 The simple answer is, all of your equipment is absorbing energy from the road into your caravan and car.

-The third answer is, tighten all nuts on your caravan including gas connections.
+A further suggestion is to tighten all nuts on your caravan including gas connections.

-Under normal highway conditions, you can expect good, even year for a number of years.
+Under normal highway conditions, you can expect good, even wear for a number of years.
 However, caravan vibration fatigue conditions will cause wear to be multiplied by 10 fold.

 Click the image for all of your shackle bolt needs.